EmpressEducation/empress-educators/docs/style/general-principals/writing-for-a-global-audience.md

 !!!
 Summary
     Write in US English, but write with translation and a global audience in mind.

-We write our developer documentation in US English, but some of it is translated into languages other than English or is read by developers for whom English is not their primary language.
+We write our eLearning in US English, but some of it is translated into languages other than English or is read by students for whom English is not their primary language.
 Write with translation in mind.

 A few specific recommendations: